Alcohol Isn't the Solution

-PhoneSoap vs Alcohol Wipes
+PhoneSoap vs. Alcohol Wipes

-To make this as fair as possible we scrubbed our phones “clean” with the alcohol wipes and then swabbed the surface of our phone again for the Petri dish.
-We then tested the PhoneSoap 2.0.
-We placed the phone into the PhoneSoap 2.0 and let it sanitize for about 10 minutes.
-After the PhoneSoap indicated it was sanitized we swabbed the surface of our phone and placed it in a separate Petri dish.
-After waiting a couple days we returned to check the results.
+To make this as fair as possible, we scrubbed our phones with the alcohol wipes and then swabbed the surface of our phone again for the Petri dish.
+We then tested the PhoneSoap 3.
+We placed the phone into the PhoneSoap 3 and let it disinfect for about 10 minutes.
+After the PhoneSoap indicated the disinfection cycle was done, we swabbed the surface of our phone and placed it in a separate Petri dish.
+We waited a couple days and returned to check the results.

 We were shocked by the results of the test.
 It clearly showed that alcohol wipes were ineffective at eliminating bacteria.
 The PhoneSoap 3 was more efficient at eliminating bacteria and disinfecting the phone*, all with the bonus of charging the phone during disinfection.